 West London Welcome is open every Thursday for refugees, people seeking asylum, and migrants looking for support and companionship who are based in West London, along with other locals.
-We welcome people of any age who live in one of the following five boroughs: Hammersmith and Fulham, Kensington and Chelsea, Ealing, Hounslow or Hillingdon.
+We welcome people of any age who live in one of the following boroughs: Hammersmith and Fulham, Kensington and Chelsea, Ealing, or Hounslow.

 - People with refugee status, who have fled their countries of origin because they are at risk of serious human rights violations and persecution there, and who have been granted the right to international protection here, along with the right to work;